KevinThomasNY/3D-portfolio/README.md

 - The navigation bar includes a button to toggle light and dark mode.
 - The hero section containes a 3D laptop model.
 You can click on the laptop screen to rotate the image.
-- A contact section allows users to rotate the image.
+- The contact section allows users to rotate the image.